nnMamba: 3D Biomedical Image Segmentation, Classification and Landmark Detection with State Space Model: Abstract

 \section{Abstract}

 In the field of biomedical image analysis, the quest for architectures capable of effectively capturing long-range dependencies is paramount, especially when dealing with 3D image segmentation, classification, and landmark detection.
 Traditional Convolutional Neural Networks (CNNs) struggle with locality respective field, and Transformers have a heavy computational load when applied to high-dimensional medical images.
-In this paper, we introduce nnMamba, a novel architecture that integrates the strengths of CNNs and the advanced long-range modeling capabilities of State Space Sequence Models (SSMs). nnMamba adds the SSMs to the convolutional residual-block to extract local features and model complex dependencies.
-For diffirent tasks, we build different blocks to learn the features.
-Extensive experiments demonstrate nnMamba's superiority over state-of-the-art methods in a suite of challenging tasks, including 3D image segmentation, classification, and landmark detection. nnMamba emerges as a robust solution, offering both the local representation ability of CNNs and the efficient global context processing of SSMs, setting a new standard for long-range dependency modeling in medical image analysis.
-Code is available at \url{https://github.com/lhaof/nnMamba}
+In this paper, we introduce nnMamba, a novel architecture that integrates the strengths of CNNs and the advanced long-range modeling capabilities of State Space Sequence Models (SSMs).
+Specifically, we propose the Mamba-In-Convolution with Channel-Spatial Siamese learning (MICCSS) block to model the long-range relationship of the voxels.
+For the dense prediction and classification tasks, we also design the channel-scaling and channel-sequential learning methods.
+Extensive experiments on 6 datasets demonstrate nnMamba's superiority over state-of-the-art methods in a suite of challenging tasks, including 3D image segmentation, classification, and landmark detection. nnMamba emerges as a robust solution, offering both the local representation ability of CNNs and the efficient global context processing of SSMs, setting a new standard for long-range dependency modeling in medical image analysis.
+All code and data will be made available after acceptance.
+Code is available at \url{https://github.com/lhaof/nnMamba}.